alemart/surgescript/README.md

 ## SurgeScript
-SurgeScript is a lightweight programming language for computer games and interactive apps, built originally for the Open Surge Engine.
+SurgeScript is a scripting language for games.
 It is easy and fun to use, yet powerful enough for experts.
 It may be embedded into any C project.

+> **First timer?**
+>
+> If this is your first time here, please go to the [Introduction](https://alemart.github.io/surgescript) page.

 Quick start:
 ```